SENSAAS/sensaas-flex/README.md

 ## Run meta-sensaasflex.py (flexible alignments)

-As for **meta-sensaas.py** described above, this "meta" script only works with SDF format files.
-It allows to align several source and target molecules.
+This script **only works with SDF format files**.
+It allows to align several Source and Target molecules in a **virtual screening** mode or in a **repeat and cluster** mode.

+**In a virtual screening mode**, the syntax is:

+	python meta-sensaasflex.py molecules-target.sdf molecules-source.sdf

+This script is suited for performing virtual screenings of SDF files containing several molecules (database mode).
+For example, if you want to process a sdf file containing several conformers for Target and/or Source.

+Please read the above description of **meta-sensaas.py** for more information about options -s or -l, outputs and post-processings.

-The syntax is:
+**In a repeat and cluster mode**, the syntax is:

-	python meta-sensaasflex.py molecules-target.sdf molecules-source.sdf -r nb -s score_type -l x
+	python meta-sensaasflex.py molecules-target.sdf molecules-source.sdf -r 10

+The option -r allows to repeat in order to find alternative alignments when they exist as for example when aligning a fragment on a large molecule.

-Please read the above description of **meta-sensaas.py** for more information about options and outputs.
+Please read the above description of **meta-sensaas.py** for more information about options -r, outputs and post-processings.

 ## Miscellaneous Tools

 If you want that sensaas.py outputs Target and Source files in pcd and xyzrgb format, set the variable 'verbose' to 1 in the Python script sensaas.py.
-Those format files can be read and visualized using Open3D.
+Those file formats can be read and visualized using Open3D.

 For example: